THE STUDENT CODE

 a.
 Procedures

-When the student cannot be reached to schedule an appointment or when the student fails to attend the meeting, the Director of Student Affairs will base the decision upon the available information.
-If the student does not respond within five (5) instructional days of delivery of the request to meet, the case will be adjudicated in the student’s absence, thus waiving the student’s right to appeal the case to the Hearing Panel.
+If the student cannot be reached to schedule an appointment or if the student fails to attend the meeting, the DSA will base the decision upon the available information.
+If the student does not respond within five (5) instructional days of delivery of the request to meet, the case will be adjudicated in the student’s absence thus waiving the student’s right to appeal the case to the Hearing Panel.

 b.
 Sanctions